-Women in Development: Greater Boston, Mass.; Greater Worcester, Mass.; National Capital Area, N.Y.; New York City; Mercer County, N.J.; and others
+Women in Development: Greater Boston, Mass.; Greater Worcester, Mass.; New York City; Mercer County, N.J.; and others

-Offers a variety of programs, services and opportunities for volunteer involvement, professional development and networking in the Advancement field.
-A membership organization in different areas, members help one another develop and improve professional skills, share information about employment opportunities, and foster a climate which promotes professional achievement.
+Offers a variety of programs, services, and opportunities for volunteer involvement, professional development, and networking in the Advancement field.
+A membership organization in different areas, members help one another develop and improve professional skills, share information about employment opportunities, and foster a climate that promotes professional achievement.

 Women Donors Network

 Is the definitive source of substantive news covering issues of particular concern to women and providing women’s perspectives on public policy.

 Provides an international organization with over 100 member funds that are committed to improving the status of women and girls locally, nationally, and globally.
 Also works to strengthen and empower member funds.